hacspec/hax/book/src/contributing/architecture.md

 Features are for instances, mutation, loops, unsafe code.
 The enumeration [`Features.Enumeration`](https://hacspec.org/hax/engine/hax-engine/Hax_engine/Features/Enumeration/index.html) lists all those features.

-**Feature Witnesses:**

-- On relevant AST nodes, feature witnesses are included to enforce constraints at the type level.
-- **Example:** In the `loop` expression constructor, a witness of type `F.loop` is used, where `F` represents the current feature set.
+**Feature Witnesses:** On relevant AST nodes, feature witnesses are included to enforce constraints at the type level.
+For example, in the `loop` expression constructor, a witness of type `F.loop` is used, where `F` represents the current feature set.
 If `F.loop` is an empty type, constructing a `loop` expression is prohibited, ensuring that loops are disallowed in contexts where they are not supported.

 ### Transformation Phases